Edward Robert Hughes: Family life

-E.R.
-Hughes (known to his family as "Ted") was born in Clerkenwell, London, in 1851 to Edward Hughes Snr. and Harriet Foord.
-He had one brother, William Arthur Hughes, who was two years younger than him, became a frame maker (gilder) and by 1891 a photographer.
-During the 1860s he lived for a time with his uncle Arthur Hughes and his family which included his son Arthur Foord Hughes, also an artist.
+E. R. Hughes (known to his family as "Ted") was born in Clerkenwell, London, in 1851 to Edward Hughes Snr. and Harriet Foord.
+He had one brother, William Arthur Hughes, who was two years younger than him and became a frame maker (gilder) and, by 1891, a photographer.
+During the 1860s he lived for a time with his uncle Arthur Hughes and his family, which included his son Arthur Foord Hughes, also an artist.
 In 1874 Hughes became engaged to Mary MacDonald, the daughter of the writer George MacDonald.
-Unfortunately Mary died four years later.
+Unfortunately, Mary died four years later.
 In 1883 Hughes married Emily Eliza Davies.
 In 1913 they moved to St Albans, Hertfordshire, where he was later stricken with appendicitis.
 He died after surgery on 23 April 1914 in his home (no. 3 Romeland).
 The marriage did not produce any offspring.